Xander-Rudolph/smarty-home/charts/smarty-home/readme.md

 If traefik is not installed or ingress routes need to be disabled, set the following line to false in the values.yaml file:
 `enableTraefikRoutes: true`

+If you are running the traefik dashboard, it needs to be disabled or the ingress routes will get confused on /api.
+Both Traefik and Frigate use the /api route

 ## Exposed paths
 `/nvr`
 `/assistant`